PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 new shared-context owner returning both raw results unchanged.
 Production, public behavior, dependency boundaries, and the exactly 128-ID/128-owner store remain unchanged.

+## Late affine/Concat composite implementation

+`passes/late_affine_concat_orchestration.py` now owns the characterized two-stage sequence.
+It first invokes indexed Conv Mul/Add-affine folding with the shared `context.model_ir`, the exact shared `context.layout_state`, and the fixed `enable_conv_add_only_fold=True` policy.
+It then invokes the existing four-stage late Concat/layout owner with the exact same `ModelIRPassContext`.

+The lowerer replaces only `_late_cost_volume_conv_affine_stats` and `_late_concat_layout_results` with `_late_affine_concat_results`.
+The new owner returns the affine mapping and the complete nested Concat/layout tuple unchanged and in source order; it does not copy, flatten, normalize, or use either observation as control flow.
+The existing affine compatibility wrapper and every independent call route remain available.

+The phase-recorded `cleanup.late.ndhwc_cost_volume` boundary remains the immediate predecessor.
+The optional `optimize_layout_transpose_chains` elementwise-fanout guard remains the immediate successor and is not absorbed or reinterpreted.
+Owner-aware affine, Concat/layout, cost-volume, shared-context, terminal-boundary, architecture, and phase-store tests now follow both specialized operations through the outer owner.
+Runtime callback injection proves fixed child order, exact ModelIR/LayoutState/context identity, fixed affine policy, and both raw-result identities.

+Final sequential validation under core-only `uv` passed with 3 focused tests, 378 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow import-blocking, default-direct, and `-cotof` tests.
+No graph rewrite, guard, phase result, public API, artifact, dependency, or TensorFlow boundary changed.
+The bounded store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated because this checkpoint is a straight-line ownership extraction with direct state, schema, order, boundary, and result-identity coverage.